mutinhiri/start-microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Microverse Start Project
->This first microverse start project introduces the use of linter configurations for checking errors
+>This first microverse start project introduces the use of linter configurations for checking errors.
->My first project will isplay a hello microverse on the start page
+>My first project will display a hello microverse on the start page
 ## Built With

 - HTML5